 I don’t necessarily think everyone should homeschool – but I do think everyone should consider it as a viable educational option.
 Rather than tell you whether I believe that you should or shouldn’t homeschool, I’ll tell you why we decided to give it a try and why, over a decade later, I’m glad we did.

 My oldest, now a homeschool grad, went to public school for kindergarten and 1st grade.
 We soon discovered that my beautiful, curious, intelligent, book-loving little girl wasn’t a traditional-learner type.
 She is the artistic, big-picture, out-of the-box type who, as it turns out, has dyslexia.

 After two rather miserable years, during which her love of books and reading was squashed by the daily assault to teach her how to read (with undiagnosed dyslexia), we decided to give homeschooling a trial run.

 That does not mean that they are not intelligent.
-It does mean that our children are not cookie cutter replicas of one another.
+It does mean that our children are not cookie-cutter replicas of one another.
 It doesn’t make sense that we expect the same teaching methods to be effective for everyone.

 Homeschooling allows my kids time to explore their gifts and talents.
 My oldest – the one-time struggling reader – loves books, including Shakespeare, which many find difficult to follow.
 She knits beautiful blankets, hats, scarves, and baby booties.
 She loves drawing and creating cosplay costumes.

-My boy is an extremely talented musician who can tell you more than you ever thought there was to know about guitars and quite a bit about muscle cars.
-My youngest loves writing stories, painting, and singing.
+My boy is an incredibly talented musician who can tell you more than you ever thought there was to know about guitars and quite a bit about muscle cars.
+He’s built half a dozen computers.

 Input on education